Ashok-Bhatt/Ashok-Bhatt/README.md

 # 👋 Hey there!
 I'm Ashok Bhatt

-🎓 Pre-final Year Student @ ITM(SLS) Baroda University
-💻 Software Development Enthusiast | Leetcoder | Gate Aspirant
+### Final Year Student @ ITM(SLS) Baroda University |  Software Development Enthusiast | Hardcore Leetcoder

----

 ## 🚀 About Me

-- 🔧 **Learning MERN Stack Development** (MongoDB, Express.js, React, Node.js)
+- 🧑‍💻 Passionate about building software that solves real-world problems
-- 💻 I also love solving algorithmic problems on coding platforms like **Leetcode**.
+- 💻 Enthusiastic about tackling algorithmic challenges on platforms like LeetCode and Geeksforgeeks
-- 👨‍💻 Actively participating in Leetcode Contests
+- 🏆 Regular participant in LeetCode contests to sharpen problem-solving skills
-- 💡 Building side projects to improve my problem-solving and software engineering skills
+- 💡 Constantly working on projects to enhance my software development expertise
-- 📓Preparing for GATE CS 2026
+- 📚 Preparing for GATE CS 2026, aiming to deepen my understanding of core computer science concepts

 ---